codepks/LearningWPF/README.md

     chkMarried.IsChecked = false;
 }
 ```
-A normal deveoper puts both of these in code behind of XAML.cs which is basicaly a UI layer.
+A normal deveoper puts both of these in code behind of XAML.cs which is basicaly a UI layer. <br>

+### Responsibilities of UI layer
+The reponsibility of UI layer is to only control the look and feel of UI layer and not the logic of the code.

 ### Problems
 This may create problem in switching this code to a different technologies.
 For example MVC, Web or Mobile techs. <br>